 to drink a cup of coffee (or tea, or wine, or whatever…) doing nothing but

 watching their goats every day, my work as a veterinarian would diminish greatly!!

-While we love our goats and
+While we love our goats and their achievements,

 recreation of the

 enjoy visitors, but ask that you call ahead to make